Safe Products, Confident Consumers Dialogues

 Monday 16 March

-With leaders across governments, business, consumer organisations, and international institutions we will examine how effective safety systems for manufactured products are defined, built, and enforced - and just why significant regulatory gaps persist across many markets.
+With leaders across governments, business, consumer organisations, and international institutions we examined how effective safety systems for manufactured products are defined, built, and enforced - and just why significant regulatory gaps persist across many markets.

 How can international product safety principles and recommendations be translated into practical national action?
 What are the pathways from weak or fragmented frameworks towards meaningful consumer guarantees?